 Slow and Steady Wins this Race

 The fact is that treadmill desks are generally operated at a range of 1.0 to 2.0 mph, slower than one walks down the hallway to the legal library.
 Officially, “typical walking speed” is defined as 3.1 mph, but bona fide office treadmill bases have a top speed of 2.5 mph or less, and physically cannot be punched up any higher into a potentially dangerous running speed range.
-This is true of the iMovR ThermoTread GT, Steelcase Walkstation, and even iMovR ThermoTread GT or RebelDesk 1000 which aren’t in production anymore.
+This is true of the iMovR Unsit, Steelcase Walkstation, and even iMovR ThermoTread GT or RebelDesk 1000 which aren’t in production anymore.

 The Only Legally-acceptable Solution for Enterprise

-In prior years we had recommended that employers adapt our template of a Treadmill Desk Liability Waiver and have any employee who is planning to use a treadmill desk sign it prior to their first use.
-While this would still make sense to use at a bare minimum -for non-iMovR treadmills that don’t have the built-in click-wrap waiver functionality – it is likely not going to hold up in court very well based on legal precedent.
-For the same reason that no employer would allow an employee to rent a car with a GPS navigation system that doesn’t have a click-wrap waiver built in, and that hotels require visitors to the fitness center to sign a liability waiver each and every time they re-enter the facility, for true protection from liability it is vital to obtain a re-affirmation of the user’s consent to the liability waiver before each and every session.
+In prior years, we recommended that employers adapt our template of a Treadmill Desk Liability Waiver and have any employee who is planning to use a treadmill desk sign it prior to their first use.
+While this would still make sense to use at a bare minimum for non-iMovR treadmills that don’t have the built-in click-wrap waiver functionality — it is likely not going to hold up in court very well based on legal precedent.
+For the same reason that no employer would allow an employee to rent a car with a GPS navigation system that doesn’t have a click-wrap waiver built in, for true protection from liability it is vital to obtain a re-affirmation of the user’s consent to the liability waiver before each and every session.

 A Checklist for Safe Treadmill Desk Usage in the Enterprise